chainguard-dev/edu/content/chainguard/chainguard-images/using-the-image-diff-api.md

 toc: true
 ---

-## Introduction to the Chainguard Images Diff API

-The Chainguard Images Diff API generates a JSON formatted list of package additions, removals, and detected CVEs in Chainguard Images.
+The Chainguard Images Diff API generates a JSON-formatted list of package additions, removals, and detected CVEs in Chainguard Images.
 It is intended to provide an authenticated, machine readable, formatted list of changes between two image builds.
-Combined with the [Tag History API](/chainguard/chainguard-images/using-the-tag-history-api/), you can use the Diff API to compare arbitrary builds of an image over time and programmatically detect changes that might require gating a release or modifying your application code.
+Combined with the [Tag History API](/chainguard/chainguard-images/using-the-tag-history-api/), you can use the Diff API to compare arbitrary builds of an Image over time and programmatically detect changes that might require gating a release or modifying your application code.

 This guide will cover: